JonDavMartin/GITUMENTATION-a-practical-guide/README.md

 ### Start [Documenting your project on Github](https://guides.github.com/features/wikis/) with your Readme and wiki pages

-The guide [Documenting your project on Github](https://guides.github.com/features/wikis/) provided by Github is one of the most interesting for us; it clearly mentions the role of Github as a documentation tool and the tools Github provides you to achieve a good documentation, namely the README (a first and overall presentation of your project) and the WIKI page (the page where you'll be able to document your project and all your activities in detail):
+The guide [Documenting your project on Github](https://guides.github.com/features/wikis/) provided by Github is one of the most interesting for us; it clearly mentions the role of Github as a documentation tool as well as the tools Github provides you to achieve a good documentation, namely (1)the README (a first and overall presentation of your project) and (2) the WIKI page (the page where you'll be able to document your project and all your activities in detail)

     Good documentation is key to the success of any project.
 Making documentation accessible enables people to learn about a project; making it easy to update ensures that documentation stays relevant.
     Two common ways to document a project are README files and wikis:
         - README files are a quick and simple way for other users to learn more about your work.It’s a good idea to at least have a README on your project, because it’s the first thing many people will read when they first find your work.